Apply

 Arm your child with another awesome adult in their life.
 Life is hard - we all experience ups and downs, and we know the more people you have in your corner, the better.
 We’d love the opportunity to provide your child with another positive, adult role model and help ignite their full potential.

-GET A BIG
+GET a BIG

 Big Brothers Big Sisters of Southwestern Illinois serves children and teens who want and need a mentor in their lives.
 We match Littles in 2nd-11th grade with Bigs in a one-to-one, life-changing friendship.
 Bigs and Littles hang out 1-4 times a month for a few hours doing normal, everyday activities, like going to see a movie, playing games, going out to eat, or just hanging out!